vaheholtian/500px-Photos-Downloader-Batch/readme.md

 **Usage**
 -----
-1. copy link from any photo from 500px website
+1. copy link from any photo from 500px website to Links.txt
 2. double click on parse.bat
+3. the script will download the photos from Links.txt to the "export" folder